leikareipa/lintulista/README.md

 For instance, you'll find instructions on how to set up and deploy Lintulista on a server.

 ## End-user
-You can find Lintulista's end-user documentation in the [guide/](guide/) directory; noting that the documentation is in Finnish.
+You can find Lintulista's end-user documentation in the [guide/](guide/) directory; noting that it is written in Finnish.

 ## Developer